MikitaDubovik/RIS_Labs/Readme.txt

 Lab 2:
-How to Kickoff - run Server -> push Start -> run Client -> do all you need
+How to Kickoff - run Server -> push Start -> run Client -> do all you need If doesn't work in easiest way -> run Server in debug mode and Client from bin .exe

 Lab 3:
 Database is in Resources